St. Catherine’s Rehabilitation Hospital

 Take a video tour

-St. Catherine’s Rehabilitation Hospital is a 22-bed state-of-the-art medical facility designed for patients who can benefit from intensive rehabilitation in an interdisciplinary hospital setting.
+St. Catherine’s Rehabilitation Hospital is a 22-bed state-of-the-art medical rehabilitation facility designed for patients who can benefit from intensive rehabilitation in an interdisciplinary hospital setting.

 An injury or illness may lead to disabilities however, through specialized medical rehabilitation, many patients regain function and learn or improve skills that can compensate for lost abilities.